wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

 * Create a VSTS Git repository.
 * Add your code to the VSTS Git repository.
 * Create a Continuous Integration pipeline.
+* Deploy a built application to an Azure Web App from VSTS.

 ## Prerequisites